usail-hkust/VibeWorlding-Gym/README.md

 bash run_map_gen_sft.sh
 ```

-The resulting checkpoint can then warm-start RL — see the next section.
+The resulting checkpoint can then start checkpoint of RL — see the next section.

 ---